 If you’d rather go in a different direction, then print a set of sight words or alphabet cards and play this quick recognition game in small reading groups.

-I’ve made a set of each to use on the fly in your download too.
+I’ve made a set of sight words and alphabet cards to use on the fly in your download too.

 If you want your sub to do letter sounds instead of naming the letters with a group (or groups), be sure to note that in your sub plans.